 The Luce Scholarship is open to senior undergraduates, graduate students and recent alumni with outstanding leadership ability, who have had limited exposure to Asia.
 Those specializing in Asian studies are not eligible.

 NYU is allowed to nominate three NYU students / alumni to apply for this scholarship.
 The call for applications to become a NYU nominee is now open.
-If you would like to apply, you need to submit the full application form (available at http://www.hluce.org/lsapp.aspx), along with two letters of reference and the names and contact details of two more recommender who could write a letter, if you were nominated by NYU.
+If you would like to apply, you need to submit a preliminary application to the Office of Global Awards by September 9 at 5pm. along with two letters of reference and the names and contact details of two more recommender who could write a letter, if you were nominated by NYU.
 You also need to submit the personal statement (as described in the application form) along with an academic transcript.
 You do not need to submit photos.
-Please send all the materials (together) to email@example.com with the subject heading LUCE NYU NOMINATION APPLICATION.
-The deadline for applying for NYU nomination is the 11th of September.
 We will announce NYU’s nominees by early October.
 The final deadline for the application (to the Luce Foundation) is the 1st of November.

 Graduate students are eligible to apply as long as they would not have reached their 30th birthday prior to beginning the grant.

 Advice: The application process for the Luce Fellowship was extremely rewarding--not only did it give me the confidence that I will be a strong candidate for future fellowships, it allowed me to explore what I am most passionate about.